Frequently Asked Questions

 What are the continuing education requirements?

 To remain compliant and meet the continuing education requirements for renewal, licensees need at least 18 total credit hours every three years.
-Within these 18 hours, two hours of legal credit must be taken in each year you are licensed.
-The additional 12 credits to reach a total of 18 prior to renewal may be credits of any type (legal or elective) and may be taken at any time during the three-year period.
+Within these 18 hours, (2) two hours of legal credit & one (1) hour of fair housing credit must be taken in each year you are licensed.
+The additional 9 credits to reach a total of 18 prior to renewal may be credits of any type (legal, elective or fair housing) and may be taken at any time during the three-year period.

 Michigan real estate licensees now have individual expiration dates based on the original issue date of the license.
 To find your license expiration date(s), CLICK HERE.

-The month and date of your license expiration is your new deadline each year to complete your 2 hours of legal credit.
+The month and date of your license expiration is your new deadline each year to complete your 2 hours of legal credit & 1 hour of fair housing.
 In the example below, the licensee has been assigned a new license expiration date of 5/24/2025 after their renewal for 11/1/2021.

 To identify your continuing education period, count back three years from your individual expiration date.
 For the example above, the education period would be as follows:

-12 additional credits of any type (legal or elective) by 5/24/2023 or date of renewal to reach a total of at least 18 credit hours prior to license every three years.
+9 additional credits of any type (legal, elective or fair housing) by 5/24/2023 or date of renewal to reach a total of at least 18 credit hours prior to license every three years.